-This post covers whether CMMC is appropriate for your business, provides a cost breakdown of the 3 major effort areas, offers a rough estimate of the costs of CMMC compliance, and answers the question of whether an expert can save you time and resources.
+This post covers whether CMMC is appropriate for your business, provides a cost breakdown of the 3 major effort areas, offers a rough estimate of the CMMC 2.0 Certification Costs, and answers the question of whether an expert can save you time and resources.

 7 key takeaways from this post:

 - CMMC level 1 is for businesses that possess federal contract information (FCI)